HunterSHeston/os-spring-ucf/README.md

 type

+	"make"

-	"make" in the console
+in the console
 ------------------------------------------------------------------------

 run
 ------------------------------------------------------------------------
 the make make file will generate "runAssignmentOne" as an exicutable

-type
+and type

+	./runAssignmentOne

-	./runAssignmentOne in the console
+in the console
 ------------------------------------------------------------------------